YuBlum/stark-lang/README.md

 ## The meta type
 A `meta` is a builtin [union](#Unions) type that represents a node from the Stark AST.

-It is a [compile-time-only type](#Compile-time-only-primitive-types) and it follow the same rules as the primitive ones.
+It is a [compile-time-only type](#Compile-time-only-primitive-types) and it follows the same rules as the primitive ones.

 All the variants of `meta` have only one member in it: An [optional](#Options) `meta` slice named `child`.